A young doctor copped a broken jaw in CBD incident, a jury hears

-A 26-year-old doctor who was celebrating the end of an internship received a broken jaw when punched in the Launceston CBD in 2019, a Supreme Court jury heard.
+A 26-year-old doctor who was celebrating the end of an internship received a broken jaw when punched in the Launceston CBD in 2019, a Supreme Court jury in Launceston heard.

 Defence counsel Greg Richardson said Mr Thurley acted in self-defence or the defence of another.

-Dr Retchford, now 30, gave evidence that he and several colleagues visited several hotels after finishing work as an intern at the Launceston General Hospital at about 5pm.
+Dr Retchford, now 30, gave evidence that he and several colleagues visited a number of hotels after finishing work as an intern at the Launceston General Hospital about 5pm on July 12.

 He said they went to Sporties, Irish Murphys, Saint John Craft Beer and the Commercial Hotel.